-The initial voucher term will be 60 calendar days.
+The initial voucher term will be 120 calendar days.

-The family must submit a Request for Tenancy Approval and proposed lease within the 60-day period unless the CHA grants an extension.
+The family must submit a Request for Tenancy Approval and proposed lease within the 120-day period.

 Extensions of Voucher Term [24 CFR 982.303(b)]

 The PHA has the authority to grant extensions of search time, to specify the length of an extension, and to determine the circumstances under which extensions will be granted.
 There is no limit on the number of extensions that the PHA can approve.
 Discretionary policies related to extension and expiration of search time must be described in the PHA's administrative plan [24 CFR 982.54].